Project 7: Defined EV-subset analysis in blood by flow cytometry

 Host Institution: Utrecht University, Netherlands

-She has been exceptionally fascinated by flow cytometry since she started her scientific career, and her interest is now focused on the use of high-resolution flow cytometry to bring to light the characterization of EV subsets in body fluids and exploit the several opportunities that lay ahead in the use of EV as biomarkers.
+She has been fascinated by flow cytometry since she started her scientific career and her research interest is now focus on the use of high-resolution flow cytometry to bring to light the characterization of EV subsets in body fluids and exploit the potential use of EV as biomarkers.